 I joined the university as a Senior Research Associate in the School of Computing, where I worked on the cSALSA project.
 The focus of this research was to examine human cyber security risk across working age populations.

-In August 2020 I joined the Institute of Criminal Justice Studies as a Lecturer in Cybercrime.
+In August 2020 I joined the School of Criminology and Criminal Justice as a Lecturer in Cybercrime.

 The broad focus of my research is on the application of psychological approaches to defence and security across information landscapes, and social and behavioural approaches to cybercrime and cyber security.
 My current research interests are: